 Yes!
 Las Cruces Dental Solutions offers a number of relaxing sedation options that patients are more than welcome to utilize, whether it be for a tooth extraction or even a routine appointment.
 Before your dental extraction procedure begins, we will numb the area surrounding the tooth with a local anesthetic, so it will be a painless procedure even if you choose not to utilize dental sedation.

 Many insurance plans will cover at least part of the cost of a dental extraction, as it is considered a necessary procedure.
 Las Cruces Dental Solutions accepts many popular insurance plans, and we take third-party payment plans through CareCredit® as well.
 CareCredit allows patients to take upfront dental costs and split them into more feasible monthly payments.
 If you don’t have insurance, we also have an in-house membership plan that offers a 20% discount on restorative procedures.
-For more information, please visit our financial page or contact our front office team.
+For more information, please contact our front office team.

 It’s perfectly normal to feel anxious about a tooth extraction, but you can rest assured that our team will do everything we can to make your tooth extraction procedure as easy and comfortable as possible.
 We always apply a local anesthetic around the tooth to completely numb the area, so while you may feel some pressure, you will not feel any pain during your treatment.
 It’s normal to feel a little soreness around the area after the numbness has worn off, but it shouldn’t be anything that prescription or over-the-counter pain medication can’t take care of.